Business strategy solution jigsaw puzzle

 We notice that the level of innovation in terms of creating a real value-adding meeting agenda can be surprisingly low, and the structure of many agendas has not been updated for years.

-In order to ensure that participants’ time at meetings is spent well, it could be wise to look at the annual wheel of meeting agendas with a fresh eye, and ask yourselves this question:
+In order to ensure that participants’ time at meetings is spent well, it could be wise to look at the meeting agendas (and the annual wheel) with fresh eyes, and ask yourselves this question:

 Looking 12-24 months ahead, what are the key strategic questions we should ask ourselves and ensure we rigorously discuss?